fayez-nazzal/slimy-tick/client/README.md

 # Slimy Tick

-A modern Todo App for everyone
+A modern task App for everyone

 # Attributions